 In countertops, these channels are much smaller.
 However, their presence means that food or water can seep into the stone, leaving stains.
 By using a sealer or impregnator on the stone, you’ll prevent liquids from seeping into the counter.

 The next most common question we hear is how often you should seal your countertop.
 Many salespeople will recommend sealing your granite countertop every six months to one year.
 Others say it should never need sealing, and a number of people fall somewhere in between.

-If you’re not sure whether your stone countertops need sealing, there are a couple simple tests to help you figure it out:
+If you’re not sure whether your stone countertops need sealing, there are a couple of simple tests to help you figure it out:

 Mineral Oil Test

-- Put a few drops of mineral oil in an out-of-the-way spot on your counter
+- Put a few drops of mineral oil in an out-of-the-way spot on your counter.

 - If a dark stain shows when you wipe up the mineral oil, it’s time to reseal your countertops.

 Don’t worry if the mineral oil leaves a mark.
 Even if your counters need to be sealed, the dark spot from the mineral oil will evaporate in about 30 minutes.

 Besides using mineral oil or another solvent to test whether you need to seal your natural stone countertops, you can also use water.
 Follow these steps to perform the water test on your stone surfaces:

 - Find an inconspicuous area on your countertop.